 Save the wax for your car!
 Your bamboo floors simply don’t require it and will, in fact, catch a lot of dirt and debris, making your floors look dingy and dirty.
 Instead of waxing your floors, consider using a urethane finish approved by a reputable bamboo floor supplier.

 Oil soap and oil soap products should not be used on bamboo floors.
 The soap can cause the protective layer of the bamboo planks to peel right off.
 Again, best to clean with an agent that is PH balanced and has come recommended by the supplier you purchased your bamboo floors from.

 Sweeping and vacuuming your floors regularly with a broom or dust mop will keep the protective finish of your floors from wearing over time.
 If using a vacuum cleaner, make sure it has a felt head and not a hard head or beater bar.
 When spot cleaning is necessary use a soft cloth that is barely damp to wipe up spills.

-Use area rugs to help prevent outside debris from being tracked onto your floors.
+Use area rugs approved for hardwood and bamboo flooring to help prevent outside debris from being tracked onto your floors.
 Keep pet’s nails nice and trimmed and never wear heels or cleats inside the home.
 Also, like with hardwood floors, never slide heavy furniture or appliances across your bamboo floors.